francishart/mobilecaddy-electron-starter/README.md

 ## To Use

-Clone the repo, install deps and run.
+Fork the repo, or download the zip.
+Install deps and run.

 ```bash
 # Install dependencies